 Panel D of Table 4 indicates that the confidence levels and distributional assumption have a moderate impact on the CVaR-adjusted SR-BL portfolio performance.
 As the confidence level is reduced from 99% to 90%, the Sharpe ratio falls from 0.183 to 0.165, while at the same time, the portfolio becomes more concentrated as suggested by the AHI, which increases from 0.425 to 0.431.
 A similar trend of deteriorating performance and diversification as the confidence level is reduced obtains under the t-distribution.
 Moreover, using the t-distribution rather than the normal distribution, both the diversification and risk-adjusted performance of the CVaR-adjusted BL portfolio performance improves.
 At the 99% confidence level under the t-distribution, the Sharpe ratio and the reward-to-downside risk ratios of the CVaR-adjusted BL portfolio are, respectively, 0.4% and 0.1% higher than under the normal distribution.
-The AHI under the t-distribution is about 4.4% lower than under the normal distribution.
 At lower confidence levels, the Sharpe ratio and the reward-to-downside risk ratios of the CVaR-adjusted BL portfolio are 1.4% higher on average than under the normal distribution.